open-voice-interoperability/website/site/content/post/open-voice-network-q2-2022-all-hands-open-forum-conference.md

 image: >-
   /img/open-voice-network-ovon-voice-worthy-of-user-trust-blog-q2-2022-all-hands-and-open-forum-conference-call.png
 ---
-Join members of the Open Voice Network on Tuesday, 19 April for an organization-wide Q2 conference.

 News.
 Updates.
 Insights.
 Your questions.

 As we work to build voice assistance worthy of user trust, key leaders within our organization will share important Q2 updates, progress reports, and a look into Q3 2022.